727800350/note/cs/cxx_topic/effective_modern_c++.md

 };
 ```
 `push_back`'s parameter certainly has the right form for a universal reference, but there's no type deduction in this case.
 That's because push back can't exist without a particular vector instantiation for it to be part of, and the type of that instantiation fully determines the declaration for push back.
+For example:
 ```C++
 std::vector<Widget> v;